The 4 Processes of the Water Cycle and Some Cool Facts

 • Some emissions from industry cause acid rain.

-• Deforestation has a huge effect on the water cycle because, as we knew, trees release water vapor into the atmosphere through transpiration.
+• Deforestation has a huge effect on the water cycle because, as we know, trees release water vapor into the atmosphere through transpiration.
 So, if we cut down trees, less water evaporates, and then there is less rain.

-• Humans change the flow of water in many ways, such as using irrigation, damming lakes and rivers to generate electricity, and pulling water out of the ground in order to use it.
+• Humans change the flow of water in many ways, such as using irrigation, damming lakes, and rivers to generate electricity, and pulling water out of the ground in order to use it.

 Deforestation affects the water cycle